elastic/elasticsearch-rails/README.md

 * Pagination support
 * Rails application templates

+_NOTE: This is a pre-release version: feedback welcome via Github issues, e-mail or IRC.
-_Many more features, such as automatic hooking into Rails' notifications, Elasticsearch persistence for models, etc. are planned and/or being worked on._
+       Many more features, such as automatic hooking into Rails' notifications, Elasticsearch persistence for models, etc. are planned or being worked on._

 ## Installation